The VSB Difference

 - A reputation of excellence in Public Accounting: the Villanova School of Business is nationally recognized in delivering highly prepared accounting students.

 - Experiential learning opportunities where students get hands-on accounting experience using technology and business applications.

-Who should apply to the MACDA program?
+Who should apply to the MAC program?

 The program is ideally suited for those who wish to launch or transition into a career in accounting.
-As rapid technological advancements are changing the industry, the MACDA program gives you a competitive advantage to enter the field with the more advanced and well-rounded skills the industry is seeking.
+As rapid technological advancements are changing the industry, the MAC program gives you a competitive advantage to enter the field with the more advanced and well-rounded skills the industry is seeking.